figtools/figgy.docs/docs/manual/integrations/slack.md

 - A source and destination were detected as out-of-sync and were resynchronized by a background process that looks for configurations in bad state.

-This final scenario should never occur except in extremely rare cases where either a bug has been introduced into Figgy, or an outside enviornment related processes affects Figgy's ability to maintain state.
-For instance, if your run out of Lambda concurrency in your AWS account and are being _significantly_ throttled.
+This final scenario should never occur except in extremely rare circumstances where either a bug has been introduced into Figgy, or an external environmental factor has affected Figgy's ability to maintain state, such as running out of Lambda concurrency availability in your AWS account and are being _significantly_ throttled.

 ---